M.S.Ed., M.S.W., LSW, CADC

 Through internships, graduate education and work experience, Eileen has over 20-years experience working in the human services field.
 Eileen offers a supportive, encouraging environment in which treatment takes place.
 Her style incorporates motivational interviewing, skill building, development of insight, and is supportive and encouraging.

 Prior to joining the Centennial staff, Eileen spent 7 years working with adolescents, young adults and adults as a case therapist at Central Dupage Hospital Behavioral Health Services.
-In that role Eileen had extensive experience conducting assessments, individual therapy, and group therapy, family sessions and psycho education lectures.
+In that role, Eileen had extensive experience conducting assessments, individual therapy, group therapy, family sessions and psycho-education lectures.

 Eileen believes the relationship with self and others is vital to the therapeutic process.
 Treating clients with respect, authenticity and compassion come naturally to Eileen.
 Through her strength-based approach, she strives to help individuals achieve the goals they have in mind for themselves and feeling “less alone” in life’s challenges.

 Eileen cherishes time with her family and friends.
 She enjoys spending time attending sporting events and time outside exercising and gardening.
 Eileen is married and has four children.

 Eileen works out of the St. Charles office.